gusti-alfarisy/gusti-alfarisy.github.io/_posts/2025-09-22-ln4-ai-adversarial-search.md

 If there is $$b$$ legal move with the maximum depth of a tree $$m$$, then the time complexity is $$\mathcal{O}(b^m)$$

 "The space complexity is $$\mathcal{O}(bm)$$ for an algorithm that generates all actions at once"

+## Alpha–Beta Pruning in MINIMAX search

+In MINIMAX search wihthout pruning, all tree must be visited.
+In alpha-beta pruning, only reasonable node that will be visited, avoiding unnecessary computation.

+α = the value of the best (i.e., highest-value) choice we have found so far at any choice point along the path for MAX.
+Think: α = “at least.”

+β = the value of the best (i.e., lowest-value) choice we have found so far at any choice point along the path for MIN.
+Think: β = “at most.”

+Let see an example...